Home

 What Participants Will Learn

-The Masala Gentle/Restorative Yoga Teachers' Immersion is a 24-hour comprehensive intensive for yoga teachers and sincere yoga practitioners from any tradition.
+The Masala Gentle/Restorative Yoga Teachers' Immersion is a 24-hour comprehensive intensive for yoga teachers who have successfully completed a Yoga Alliance registered 200-hour Basic Teachers' Training.
 The Immersion utilizes knowledge drawn from a wide range of principles, practices, tools and techniques, and encourages critical thinking skills, creativity and exploration, freeing the teacher or practitioner from reliance upon one strict methodology or sequence of postures.
+The Immersion is offered to small groups, or as private instruction.
+A schedule of mutually agreed upon dates and times is established once an application is received.
+An immersion by its very nature is designed to be intensive, and must be completed within 90 days from the start date.
+A Certificate of Completion is earned after successful completion of the immersion.

 Participants will gain practical experience, expertise and technical skills enabling them to support themselves and a wide range of students, including prenatal students and those who must modify and adapt the postures.
 Immersion sessions will include postural and breathing practices, discussion, lecture, teaching practicum, feedback and processing, and information on: